HL7/efss/input/pagecontent/design.md

 The issue encountered with this approach was there was no effective way to capture or discover interpersonal relationships.
 For example, relationships such as grandmother/granddaughter or guardian/ward either are difficult to capture, discover, and display.
 Developing processes to compute on these relationships is difficult at best.

 For this model, capturing interpersonal relationships the pattern deployed was, in the Patient Resource, to use the contact backbone property and within that to use the relationship attribute.

-(NEED More DETAILED REASONS WHY THIS IS PROBLEMATIC)
+As this design approach was implemented, other concerns of this approach were revealed such as:
+* The computability of an association was required between an individual and an organization.
+* The relationships to legal authorities such as the US government of a Tribal Nation, were distinct types of association.
+* The use of the Procedure Resources as the intervention to address a social need was not appropriate.

 ### FHIR Analysis Model
 The second model implemented, tested, and evaluated was a FHIR implementation derived from a Social Services Domain Analysis Logical Model.
 This model can be thought of as a “greenfield” model as it was not constrained the SDOH CC IG or the FHIR 4.0.1 Release.